atterpac/pigeon/README.md

 2. Create an **App Password** at <https://myaccount.google.com/apppasswords>.
 3. Add the account in Pigeon using that 16-character password

 Defaults: IMAP `imap.gmail.com:993` (TLS), SMTP `smtp.gmail.com:587` (STARTTLS).
-Any other provider works too — just supply its IMAP/SMTP host, ports, and an app password.
+Any other provider works just supply its IMAP/SMTP host, ports, and an app password.

 ## Roadmap